alvasi/react-plugin/README.md

 1. Click the plugin manager icon on the sidebar of Remix.
 2. Click Connect to a Local Plugin.
-3. Run either `npm start` or `npm run build` in the terminal of project directory.
+3. Run `npm run build` in the terminal of project directory.
 4. Enter as shown below:

 ![localPlugin](/src/assets/connection.png 'Connecting a local plugin on Remix')